rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 In this howto we will use `Linux Raid
 <https://raid.wiki.kernel.org/index.php/Linux_Raid>`_ to setup the redundant OS
 drive mirror.
-This can be done easily as part of Rockstor's installation.
+This can be done as part of Rockstor's installation but requires many more additional steps from a default,non mdraid, install.
 If you have never installed Rockstor before, we recommend you read our :ref:`quickstartguide` guide and watch `this install video
 <https://www.youtube.com/watch?v=yEL8xMhMctw>`_ before proceeding with this
-howto.
+howto as the default, kickstarter based install method is recommended for most users.

 Requirements
 ------------

 You need two HDDs to setup the mirror.
 We recommend HDDs of the same size and brand for uniformity.
-The drives can be as small as 16GB but in practice they are usually 100+ GB.
-In this howto we demonstrate with an 8GB virtual drives using VirtualBox.
+The drives can be as small as 8GB but in practice they are usually 100+ GB.
+In this howto we demonstrate with a pair of 8GB virtual drives using VirtualBox and then VMM for the later sections to help distinguish the sections of the install.

 We will create a mirrored setup for each of **/boot**, **/** and **swap** partitions.
 You should plan the sizing of each partition before proceeding